-Andrea N. Smith has over 17 years’ experience in non-profit fundraising and development and has been a member of the JLA since 2009.
-She began her career with a national healthcare non-profit organization and transitioned to working with large non-profit health systems after nine years in the industry.
-She has successfully managed multi-million dollar campaigns, special events, fundraising programs and special projects that have led to the creation of new trauma, cardiac and stroke centers, and other expansions and improvements to Atlanta non-profit health systems.
+Andrea N. Smith has over 18 years’ experience in nonprofit fundraising and development and has been a member of the JLA since 2009.
+She began her career with a national healthcare nonprofit organization and transitioned to working with large nonprofit health systems after nine years in the industry.
+She has successfully managed multi-million dollar campaigns, special events, fundraising programs and special projects that have led to the creation of new trauma, cardiac and stroke centers, and other expansions and improvements to Atlanta nonprofit health systems.

-In 2017, Andrea became the Vice President, Development for Scholarship America, a nonprofit with a mission to mobilize America through scholarships and other educational support to make post-secondary success possible for all.
-Prior to Scholarship America, she was the Managing Director, Major Gifts for the Piedmont Healthcare Foundation.
+In 2017, Andrea became the Vice President, Development for Scholarship America, a nonprofit organization that works directly with students, parents, colleges, businesses and communities to help students fulfill their college dreams.
+Prior to Scholarship America, she was Managing Director, Major Gifts for the Piedmont Healthcare Foundation.
 She also served as Executive Director, Director of Business Development and Coordinator of the Atlanta Labor Telethon for the Muscular Dystrophy Association before working at the Grady Health Foundation where she was the Director of Development.

-In addition to JLA, she is a Past President of the Atlanta chapter of the Healthcare Businesswomen’s Association (HBA).
-Andrea currently serves on the Board of Directors for the Georgia Asylum and Immigration Network (GAIN), Literacy Action and is Vice Chair for Whitefoord, Inc. In 2013, she was named one of the top 20 Influences under 40 for Tastemaker Magazine.
+Andrea currently serves on the Board of Directors for the Georgia Asylum and Immigration Network (GAIN) and Whitefoord, Inc. She has served as Past President of the Atlanta chapter of the Healthcare Businesswomen’s Association (HBA), Chair of the Governance Committee, Secretary and Vice Chair of the Board of Directors for Whitefoord, Inc., Board Member for Literacy Action and the Atlanta Speech School Guild.
+In 2013, she was named one of the top 20 Influencers under 40 for Tastemaker Magazine.
 Andrea is a graduate of Georgia College & State University and holds a BBA with majors in both business management and information technology.
 She is a lover of international travel and is always up for taking a dance class.
 Andrea resides in Vinings.

 Advisory Planning Chair